How to Get a Japanese Phone Number | Online Contracts and More!

 SoftBank

-SoftBank is one of the other 3 biggest phone carriers within Japan.
-They have an administration fee of only 3,300 JPY for new contracts.
-Their monthly plans start from 3,278 JPY/month for 1 GB of data, which are on a tiered price system.
-If you use more than 1 GB of data it will cost more.
+SoftBank is one of the other three biggest phone carriers in Japan.
+Its administration fee is only 3,300 JPY for new contracts.
+Monthly plans start from 3,278 JPY/month for 1 GB of data, and they are on a tiered price system.
+If you use more than 1 GB of data, it will cost more.

 Check out SoftBank here.